bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/01-SQL-Schema/README.md

 	  * Each column in the `books` table should have an appropriate data type.

-	  * The `id` and the `book_name` columns should not accept NULL values.
+	  * The `id` and the `book_name` columns should not accept `NULL` values.

 	* Create a new table named `categories`.

 	  * The `categories` table should have the following columns: `id` and `category_name`.

-	  * Each column in the `categories` table should have an appropriate data type and not accept null values.
+	  * Each column in the `categories` table should have an appropriate data type and not accept `NULL` values.

 * Execute the `schema.sql` file using the MySQL Shell to create the database and tables.

-* To check that the tables have been successfully created and have the correct data types, type `DESCRIBE books;` or `DESCRIBE categories;` into the MySQL shell.
+* To check that each table has been successfully created and has the correct data types, type `DESCRIBE books;` or `DESCRIBE categories;` into the MySQL shell.

 * To exit the MySQL command line, type `quit;` or `exit;`